ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

     * :ref:`The \`\`LICENSE\`\` file` is present and compliant with legal requirements.
     * :ref:`The \`\`CONTRIBUTING.md\`\` file` is present.

-.. card:: |uncheck| The project is compliant with PyAnsys style guidelines
+.. card:: |uncheck| The project is compliant with PyAnsys style guidelines.

     * The layout of the project follows the :ref:`Packaging style` guidelines.
     * :ref:`Testing` guarantees at least 80% code coverage.